The Headquarters - Aigle Facility

 - One ISO7 clean room with a surface of 100 sqm

 - One ISO5 clean room with a surface of 20 sqm

 - One thermal vacuum chamber, with a useful volume of 650 x 650 x 650 mm, and an operating temperature range from -83°C to +125°C

 - More than 200 certified measurement instruments

-APCO Technologies’ french office in Chalon-sur-Saône is dedicated to our on-site activities to our Energy sector Customers.
+APCO Technologies’ French office in Chalon-sur-Saône is dedicated to on-site activities for energy sector customers.

 This office is a base for preparation and management of on-site operations, with dedicated technical teams who prepare all necessary documentation, procedures and tooling.